-reachent of englote capital terns (nstea above) in section C1.

-C1.1 Reserves: include items
+- C1.1 Reserves: include items

+- reserves

-reservesrevaluation reserves
+- Revaluation reserves

-C1.2 Interim profits: include items
+- C1.2 Interim profits: include items

+- interim net profits

-interim net profitspartners' interim current accounts
+- partners' interim current accounts

-C1.3 Issued capital: include items
+- C1.3 Issued capital: include items

+- share capital

-share capitalpartnership or sole trader capital
+- partnership or sole trader capital

-C1.3a Subordinated loans
+- C1.3a Subordinated loans

-C1.4 General/collective provisions
+- C1.4 General/collective provisions

-C1.5 Other eligible capital: includes
+- C1.5 Other eligible capital: includes

-• any other item of eligible capital not required to be included in items C1.1 to C1.4, including any unrealised gains or losses on equities held in the available-for-sale financial assets portfolio.
+- any other item of eligible capital not required to be included in items C1.1 to C1.4, including any unrealised gains or losses on equities held in the available for sale financial assets portfolio.

-C1.6 Total Eligible Capital
+- C1.6 Total Eligible Capital eligible capital

 This is the sum of the components listed in C1.1 to C1.5.

-C2 Deductions from capital

-C2.1 Investments in own shares represents any investment in the shares of the company, quantified as fixed assets in the balance sheet.

-C2.2 Intangible assets are the full balance sheet value of goodwill, capitalised development costs, brand names, trademarks and similar rights and licences.

-C2.3 Interim net losses refers to the cumulative amount covering the period from the firm's accounting reference date to the end of the current quarter.
+- C2 Deductions from capital - C2.1 Investments in own shares represents any investment in the shares of the company, quantified as fixed assets in the balance sheet. - C2.2 Intangible assets are the full balance sheet value of goodwill, capitalised development costs, brand names, trademarks and similar rights and licences. - C2.3 Interim net losses refers to the cumulative amount covering the period from the firm's accounting reference date to the end of the current quarter.
 All the current year's losses should be reported.
-Unpublished
+Unpublished losses from the previous accounting period should also be shown here.

+C2.3a Subordinated loan and redeemable preference share restriction

+This is the amount of any excess as computed under the restriction explained in paragraph (7) of the C1-2 CAPITAL RESOURCES section above.

+C2.4 Other deductions from capital: include

+• Excess of drawings over profits for partnerships or sole traders: firms should report the difference between the personal drawings of a partnership or sole trader and the profit in the period, where the drawings exceed the profit for the period.

+C2.5 Total Deductions deductions

+This is the sum of the components listed in C2.1 to C2.4.

+C3 CAPITAL RESOURCES CALCULATION

+C3.1 CAPITAL RESOURCES Capital resources

+This is total eligible capital less total deductions (C1.6 to C2.5).

+C3.2 Capital requirement

-C2.3a Subordinated loan and redeemable preference share restriction This is the amount of any excess as computed under the restriction explained in paragraph (7) of the C1-2 CAPITAL RESOURCES section above.
-C2.4 Other deductions from capital: include • Excess of drawings over profits for partnerships or sole traders: firms should report the difference between the personal drawings of a partnership or sole trader and the profit in the period, where the drawings exceed the profit for the period.
-C2.5 Total Deductions This is the sum of the components listed in C2.1 to C2.4.
-C3 CAPITAL RESOURCES CALCULATION C3.1 CAPITAL RESOURCES This is total eligible capital less total deductions $(C1.6 - C2.5)$ .
-C3.2 Capital requirement This is the amount calculated in section in C4.6(e).
-C3.3 SURPLUS / (DEFICIT) OF RESOURCES This is the capital resources less the capital requirement (C3.1 - C3.2).
-C4 CAPITAL REQUIREMENTS C4 Capital requirement for a lender, or an administrator with administered assets on its balance sheet C4.1 The capital requirement for lenders or administrators that have the regulated mortgage contracts that they administer on their balance sheet is asset-based, and the information required is detailed in C4.2 to C4.6.
-C4.2 Total assets: this is the total value of assets as shown at line A1.12 in section A of the MLAR.
-C4.2a Assets subject to the credit risk requirement This is the amount of assets subject to the credit risk requirement computation as shown at line 6A in section L of the MLAR.
+This is the amount calculated in sections C4.6(e) or C5.5(c), whichever is applicable.

+C3.3 SURPLUS/(DEFICIT) OF RESOURCES Surplus/(Deficit) of resources

+This is the capital resources less the capital requirement (C3.1 to C3.2).

+C4 CAPITAL REQUIREMENTS

+Capital requirement for a lender, or an administrator with administered assets on its balance sheet

+- C4.1 The capital requirement for lenders or administrators that have the regulated mortgage contracts that they administer on their balance sheet is asset-based, and the information required is detailed in C4.2 to C4.6. - C4.2 Total assets: this is the total value of assets as shown at line A1.12 in section A of the MLAR.

+C4.2a Assets subject to the credit risk requirement

+This is the amount of assets subject to the credit risk requirement computation as shown at line 6A in section L of the MLAR.

 This is relevant for a mortgage lender; or mortgage administrator with its administered assets on balance sheet, that undertakes business connected to regulated mortgage contracts that has one or more exposures which satisfy the conditions set out in MIPRU 4.2A.4R.

 C4.3 Undrawn commitments